 Use Cases

-The Save as PDF button uses the browser's print functionality and will create a document from all content placed within the main page area.
+The Save as PDF button utilizes the browser's print functionality to create a document from all content within the main page area.
 The header, footer, and side navigation will be automatically removed.
+Elements that might display poorly when saved as a PDF or printed include Hero and Jumbotron elements, video elements, interactive elements, and more.

 Try it yourself: